folio-org/stripes-cli/doc/user-guide.md

 ### Aliases

-Aliases are used to do associate platform modules with local code repositories in a development environment.
-An alias is comprised of a key-value pair where the key is a module (`@folio/users`) and the value is the relative path to where the module (`../ui-users`) can be found.
+Aliases are used to associate platform modules with local code repositories in a development environment.
+An alias is comprised of a key-value pair where the key is a module (`@folio/users`) and the value is the relative path to where the module can be found (`../ui-users`).
 Aliases are not limited to `@folio` scope modules.
 At build time, any defined aliases will be applied to the Webpack configuration as Webpack aliases.

 The initial goals of defining aliases was to facilitate serving an app in isolation, as well as eliminate the need for Yarn-linking modules for platform development.
 The latter can be mitigated by using Yarn workspaces for the platform developer, however, aliases can still provide some advantages.
 Aliases are easily added ad-hoc for debugging or testing.
 They can work with modules outside the workspace, or used to share across workspaces.